Meet Tracy & Dan Painter of Painter Produce near Henry & Scottsbluff, NE!

 - Value added goodies like pet treats, pasta sauce, picante, & dehydrated vegetables!

 "We are believers in growing what you like to eat."

 Having grown up in the Midwest, Tracy & Dan know what it tastes like to enjoy meat & homegrown produce at the end of a hard day.
 As a vegetable farm, they grow everything but the meat for the dinner table.
-With Dan as the master of the garden and Tracy the master of logistics taking the products to market, making deliveries, preservig vegetables, & helping with the harvest.
-What's even more incredible is that they have product available nearly YEAR ROUND!
+Dan is the master of the garden, and Tracy is the master of logistics taking the products to their market stand, making deliveries, preserving vegetables, & helping with the harvest.
+What's even more incredible is that they have produce available year round!
 That isn't easy in the climate of north-western Nebraska - a Gardening Zone 4 - with very cold winters and very short time between last frost in the spring and first frost in autumn.
-So, how do they keep fresh vegetables on the table for most of the year?
+So, how do they keep vegetables on the table for most of the year?

 Fresh Nebraska-Grown Vegetables in December - Using Hoop Houses to Extend the Growing Season

-Winter in Nebraska is known for its bitterness, but as harsh winds blow and snow falls to the ground, the cabbage and kale at Painter Produce are thriving; protected from the elements in a hoop house.
+The Panhandle of Nebraska is known for late-spring and early-fall frosts, but produce at Painter Produce is protected from the elements in a hoop house.
 A hoop house, also known as a high tunnel, is a valuable tool for not only vegetable farmers, but also backyard gardeners.
-A hoop house is made of a steel or wood frame covered in heavy plastic that acts as a passive solar greenhouse (no propane or natural gas needed!) where plants are still able to grow in the ground, but are sheltered from severe weather.
-Without an external heat source or artificial lighting that you see in a greenhouse, hoop houses are more affordable and easier to operate.
+Their hoop houses are made of steel frames covered in heavy plastic that acts as a passive solar greenhouse (no propane or natural gas needed) where plants are still able to grow in the ground, but are sheltered from severe weather.
+Hoop houses are more affordable and easier to operate than traditional greenhouses.